Focus on Gender

 For more information, see Opportunities for Young Professionals →

-This programme supports young women pursuing an advanced degree, or having recently graduated, in gaining practical international work experience in nuclear technology and applications or in technical cooperation.
-The programme provides fellowships of six months’ duration at the Agency assisting in the normal activities of an appropriate technical division.
+The IAEA's Technical Cooperation programme supports professionals pursuing an advanced degree, or having recently graduated, in gaining practical international work experience in nuclear technology and applications or in technical cooperation.
+The programme provides fellowships to university graduates or their equivalents for a period up to one year at the Agency assisting in the normal activities of an appropriate technical division.
+Scientific visits are shorter in duration, ranging from few days to a maximum of two weeks and are intended to broaden the scientific or managerial qualifications of specialists in developing countries.

-For more information, see Fellowship for Young Professional Women →
+For more information, see Fellowships and Scientific Visits →

 The IAEA accepts a limited number of interns each year who are studying toward a university degree or have recently received a degree.
 Internships normally range from one month to one year in duration, and provide an excellent opportunity to gain practical experience in an international environment.